 Want to know the best way to get to Pompeii from Rome, how long it will take and what budget you need?
 I'll tell you all about it below:

-The most convenient: arrive by road on a guided tour from Rome
+The most convenient: arrive by road on a guided excursion from Rome

 They include skip-the-line tickets and the guided tour conducted by aprofessional expert guide who will accompany you throughout the day.
-If you prefer, you can also include lunch or even a stop in Naples or Vesuvius in the itinerary.
+If you prefer, you can also include in the itinerary lunch or even a stop in Naples or Vesuvius.

 In short, everything is organized so that you don't have to waste time on transportation logistics: once the tour is booked, you will receive the exact address of the meeting point from where the bus departs (usually somewhere in the center of Rome) and you will be back the same day a few hours later.